System FR as Foundations for Stainless: A Bidirectional Type-Checking Algorithm

 The type $\tuletintype{x}{t_2}{\tau}$ represents the type $\tau$ where the variable $x$ is bound to $t_2$ by using {\tt let}'s in each term that appears in $\tau$.
 The formal definition is given in Section~\ref{sec:bidi}.

 Annotations such as $\tlambda{x}{\tau}{t}$ or $\tinstforall{t_1}{t_2}$ have no runtime influence and are erased (respectively to $\tulambda{x}{t}$ and $t_1$).
-We use the notation $\erase{t}$ to refer to the \emph{erasure} of a type-annotated term $t$, where every annotation has been erased.
-The full definition is given in Appendix~\ref{app:erase}, Figure~\ref{fig:erase}.
+We write $\erase{t}$ to refer to the \emph{erasure} of $t$, where every annotation has been erased.
+The full definition is given in \iftoggle{arxiv}{Appendix~\ref{app:erase}, Figure~\ref{fig:erase}.} {the long version of our paper~\citep{SystemFRLongVersion}.}